Malecks/resume/README.md

 # Alex Mathers – Resume
-My name is Alex and I'm a Product Designer, Developer, and Illustrator.
-I've been building and designing products at @nudgerewards since 2016.

-Previously I've worked as a freelance designer and illustrator for various clients including Tommy Hilfiger, HomeStars, and The Toronto Star; and as an in-house designer at Maclean’s magazine.

-I’m a lifelong Skier and outdoor-enthusiast.
-I like design systems, coding, and my dog Billy!
+My name is Alex.
+I'm a Senior Product Designer at <a href="http://shopify.com">Shopify</a>, where I focus on mobile design for entrepreneurs looking to start and grow their business.
+I built an app called <a href="bit.ly/PALette">Palette Cam</a>.
+I like anything and everything to do with digital art and creating interactive experiences.

 ## This Project